danilo04/nqueens-game/README.md

 - **🎨 Presentation Layer**: Jetpack Compose UI with ViewModels
 - **💉 Dependency Injection**: Hilt modules organized by feature and layer

-Even though the modules are separated by just packges, they can be extracted into their own modules when the app grows.
+Even though the modules are separated by just packages, they can be extracted into their own modules when the app grows.

 ### The `board` core module

 #### Domain Logic
-To implement board games offers UI and domain logic classes that can be used by different games.
-The class `ChessBoard` offers an implementation of the n-based chess board that can be use by any games.
+To implement board games, this module offers UI and domain logic classes that can be used by different games.
+The `ChessBoard` class offers an implementation of an n-based chess board that can be used by any games.
 Notice that the `Board` interface has reactive positions by keeping `StateFlow` for each board position.
-Each position on the board is a `Spot` and can an `EmptySpot` or a `PieceSpot` representing the spot on the board has a no piece and a piece respectively.
+Each position on the board is a `Spot` and can be an `EmptySpot` or a `PieceSpot`, representing whether the spot on the board has no piece or a piece respectively.
 Pieces are defined by the `Piece` interface which can have a color and return the possible moves from a board position depending on the kind of piece.

-To implement the domain logic chess-like games (e.g. N-Queens), the `core` module offers the interface `BoardGame`.
-Games can be initialized (for chess, it would be put the iniital pieces for white and black in positions), reset the game, insert, and remove pieces.
+To implement the domain logic for chess-like games (e.g. N-Queens), the core `board` module offers the interface `BoardGame`.
+Games can be initialized (for chess, it would put the initial pieces for white and black in positions), reset the game, insert, and remove pieces.
 The `BoardGame` also introduces a `GameState` which can be used to identify different states during the game (e.g. when the N-Queens game is solved).

 #### UI Logic

 The `board` module also offers UI elements that can be implemented and reused by chess-like games.
-The `BoardUiState` is a UI state offers UI decorations on top of the domain board `Spot`.
+The `BoardUiState` is a UI state that offers UI decorations on top of the domain board `Spot`.
 The module also offers the composable `BoardView` which is a reusable composable for chess-like games.
-Notice that the Board UI uses  `BoardUiState` which hoist state for each of the board cells.
-This design makes flexible the `BoardView` to be used on different kind of games.
+Notice that the Board UI uses `BoardUiState` which hoists state for each of the board cells.
+This design makes the `BoardView` flexible to be used for different kinds of games.

-With this design, we present a clear separation of concerns, where the implementation of `BoardGame` implement all the domain logic of the game and the implementation of `BoardUiState` implements the UI logic.
+With this design, we present a clear separation of concerns, where the implementation of `BoardGame` implements all the domain logic of the game and the implementation of `BoardUiState` implements the UI logic.

 ### The `nqueens` module

-The `nqueens` module implement the chess-like game `N-Queens Puzzle`.
+The `nqueens` module implements the chess-like game `N-Queens Puzzle`.
 The key classes for the implementation are `NQueensBoardGame` which implements the domain logic and `NQueensBoardUiState` which implements the UI logic.

-In the class `NQueensBoardGame`, the method `insertPiece` blocks the game state if two or more queens threaten each other.
+In the `NQueensBoardGame` class, the method `insertPiece` blocks the game state if two or more queens threaten each other.
 This class decides whether the game is `BLOCKED` or the game was solved.
 The game also updates the pieces on a `ChessBoard` by setting or removing a piece.

-The `NQueensBoardUiState` class implements the UI logic throug the method `tapOnCell`.
+The `NQueensBoardUiState` class implements the UI logic through the method `tapOnCell`.
 In this class we decorate the `StateFlow` spots with more UI information and return a decorated `StateFlow<CellState>`.
-Notice that in this class is where we implement different UI and UX feedback such as put the board cells in red when queens threaten each other, add a sound when a piece is put on a board and haptic feedback when the game is blocked.
+Notice that in this class is where we implement different UI and UX feedback such as putting the board cells in red when queens threaten each other, adding a sound when a piece is put on a board and haptic feedback when the game is blocked.

 ## 🚀 Building the Project